mauriciomelo/doctor-cli/README.md

 `check`: Shell command that will evaluate to either success or error based on the exit code (exit 1 = error, exit 0 = success).

+`fix`: Show a fix hint when check fails

 ##### Sample

 Create a JSON file named `doctor.json` with the following content: